ynput/ayon-aquarium/README.md

 Client code is used in the [Ayon Launcher](https://github.com/ynput/ayon-launcher), the AYON pipeline desktop application.

 > [!WARNING]
-> The client integration is not ready
+> The client integration is not finished yet.

 This client integration allow you to